Sherwin-Williams Accessible Beige: Paint Color Review

 Using neutral Earth-toned colors as the primary focus of your design shouldn’t be viewed as a “safe” option.
 Famous designers have been using a neutral palette forever, even on their most elaborate projects!
 I love being able to use specific decor pieces that express my design style against a neutral background.

-I think it’s safe to say that everyone has their own personal style.
+I think it’s safe to say that everyone has their own style.
 Just because you love someone else’s design choices, doesn’t mean you have to get excited over every little detail.
 Maybe you love my marble bathroom floors but don’t care for my faucet choice or prefer unlacquered brass hardware.
 These are personal taste choices and as long as they are cohesive in the space…go for it!

 Left side of painted vanity installed in bathroom.
 Brass cabinet hardware, polished nickel, faucet, flowers, clock, and hand soap as countertop decor.
 Black vanity mirrors.